-Before you even begin your keyword strategy, it’s absolutely crucial to make yourself aware of the competition for your target keywords.
+Before you even begin your keyword strategy, it’s absolutely crucial to make yourself aware of the competition for your target keywords (more on this below).
 It’s unlikely that you have the SEO budget of a multi-million-pound company so if there’s simply too much competition, you’re better off finding alternative keywords.

 Companies often pick keywords with high search volumes but don’t pay enough attention to how suitable they actually are.
 In order to drive the right traffic to your site and convert visitors into customers, you need to choose keywords that match the concerns of those landing on your website.

 If for example, you’re a high-end accountancy firm that’s expensive, you shouldn’t be using phrases like ‘cheap accountants,’ ‘affordable accountants,’ ‘low cost accountants’ or ‘budget accountants.’
 You should instead be looking at keywords like ‘top accounting firms’ or use phrases that don’t mention budget at all and instead focus on the aspects of your business you’re trying to promote such as ‘chartered accountant’ or ‘tax accountant.’